livinghuang/lora_pkg_fwd/readme.md

 # Set The Siliq Lora Package Forwarder

-This package forwoarder fork from RAK <https://github.com/RAKWireless/rak_common_for_gateway>, but add install.go to finish some setting
+This package forwoarder fork from RAK <https://github.com/RAKWireless/rak_common_for_gateway>, but add install.go to finish some setting.
+It already tested by Raspberry Pi3+ A.

 ## install